Floridist · Palm Beach County

 Let’s figure out what your lawn actually needs.

-• Soil samples pulled from 2–3 representative spots
+• Soil samples pulled from two or three representative spots

-• Grass variety ID plus pest and disease scouting
+• Cultivar identification, plus pest and disease scouting

-• A one-page diagnostic with a clear recommendation: renovate, treat, or hold
+• A one-page assessment with a clear recommendation: renovate, install, treat, or hold

-Tell us about the lawn.
-We’ll come back with a straight answer on what we’re looking at — usually within a business day.
+Tell us a little about the lawn.
+What you’re seeing, what’s already been tried, and what’s been frustrating about it.
+We’ll come back with a straight answer on what we’re looking at, usually within a business day.

 This field is for validation purposes and should be left unchanged.